 Discharges from single point sources such as farm dairy oxidation ponds, industrial site stormwater outlets and municipal/industry wastewater treatment facilities generally do not have an impact on catchment water quality.
 However, runoff and groundwater seepage from intensively farmed agricultural land is spread out and can impact on catchment water quality.

-At 30 June 2013, Council had prepared 2,463 riparian plans, including 99% of Taranaki’s 1,769 dairy farms with active or completed riparian plans in place.
-Taking existing fencing and planting into consideration, 10,329 km (76%) of stream banks recommended for fencing in these plans are now fenced and 6,506 km (63%) of the stream banks recommended for protection with vegetation are now vegetated.
-The improvement in water quality arising from the new riparian fencing and planting is expected to show in coming years as these areas become established.
+At 30 June 2017, Council had prepared 2,687 riparian plans, including more than 99.5% of Taranaki’s 1,721 dairy farms with active or completed riparian plans in place.
+Taking existing fencing and planting into consideration, 12,685 km (85%) of stream banks recommended for fencing in these plans are now fenced and 8,003 km (70%) of the stream banks recommended for protection with vegetation are now vegetated.
+The improvement in water quality arising from the new riparian fencing and planting is becoming more apparent as these areas become established.
 There are also biodiversity benefits from the riparian management and the Regional Council’s pest animal strategies.

 Regional water quality has been monitored monthly by the Taranaki Regional Council since 1995 at 11 river sites within seven catchments.
 These catchments are representative of a range of land uses and pressures on water quality in the region.
 Three sites have also been monitored by NIWA since 1989 with one of these also monitored by the Regional Council.

 Monitoring has shown that upper catchment sites tend to have better water quality and ecological health compared to those in mid and lower catchments where land use is more developed and stream morphology changes.
-The ecological health of streams, measured by the state of water-dwelling bugs (macroinvertebrates) has improved at a number of sites.
+The ecological health of streams, measured by the state of water-dwelling bugs (macroinvertebrates) has improved at a majority of sites, especially at mid to lower catchment sites.
 The region’s fresh water generally meets guidelines for bacteria, dissolved oxygen and clarity.
 Bacteriological pollution and ammonia have improved and are now stable regionally.
 Taranaki rivers which originate from Mt Taranaki are naturally high in phosphorus.
 Trends in nutrient concentrations over the last few years are generally stable or improving.
-Ecological health is improving region-wide.

 More information on environmental trends in freshwater are available from Taranaki Regional Council's website